-Individuals interested in receiving more information about disability services at Columbia College should contact the Coordinator for Disability Services with any questions.
+Individuals interested in receiving more information about disability services at Columbia College should contact the Director of Disability Services with any questions.

 Written inquiries should be addressed to:

 1001 Rogers Street

 Students may also call (573) 875-7626 or email at email@example.com for more information or visit the Disability Service office, located in Atkins-Holman Student Commons, room 215.

 Disability Services coordinates services and academic adjustments for Columbia College students with disabilities to ensure equal access to facilities, programs, services and resources of the college.

 Services and auxiliary aids are provided to students with physical, sensory, neurological, chronic health, learning, psychological and other impairments who qualify under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.
 Students with physical, sensory, medical, psychological or other temporary impairments may receive services on a short-term basis.